 The property is adjacent to a patchwork of 18,000 acres the City of Akron owns and manages to protect the city’s drinking water reservoirs downstream.
 The 300,000 customers who rely on Akron’s municipal water system benefit from the protection of the Lucia S. Nash Preserve and other nearby natural areas.

-This preserve is not yet open to the public, but future plans for the preserve include a trail that winds through the woods, around vernal pools and along the lake that will be open to the public sometime in 2019.
+This preserve is not yet open to the public, but plans for the preserve include a trail that winds through the woods, around vernal pools and along the lake that will be open to the public in Spring 2020.
 Read more about Snow Lake and the surrounding lands that are considered to be the crown jewel of the Cuyahoga Wetlands.

 What TNC Has Done/Is Doing

-- Developing a plan to open the property to the public, likely in 2019.
+- Developing a plan to open the property to the public in Spring 2020.

 - In 2017 the Conservancy completed a 272-acre acquisition that grew the size of the preserve to 650 acres.